maxxk/programming-languages/presentations/08-Denotational-semantics-example.md

 # Static scheduling

 In contrast with previous approach, parallel execution in this case is fine-grained.
-Target system is distributed as a complete technological platform.
-We propose static thread scheduling:
+Because target system is distributed as a complete technological platform, we can use static thread scheduling:

 Dynamical concurrent execution model runs before compiling; core of the model provides static scheduler.